 An “Organic Movement”

 Panel member Bill Hudenko, research assistant professor in Dartmouth’s department of psychological and brain sciences, has experience harnessing technology to improve mental health.
-As CEO of Voi, he’s used his background in clinical psychology to develop advanced artificial intelligence to asses risk and prevent suicide.
+As CEO of Voi, he’s used his background in clinical psychology to develop advanced artificial intelligence to assess risk and prevent suicide.

 The entrepreneur sees a lot of activity at the intersection of tech and mental health, but he also acknowledges the challenges when it comes to digital addiction.
 “For technology companies, their bottom line is about how much you use their device,” he said.
 “They want you to be addicted.”